hrsetyono/gutenberg-tutorial/06b - static to dynamic/README.md

-# Tutorial 06b - Dynamic Block Part 2
+# Tutorial 06b - Converting Static to Dynamic Block

-> This is a very important tutorial.
-Do not skip this!

-## Why Use Dynamic Block?

-For static block, if you changed the HTML markup, it won't change the one already being used.

-With dynamic block, you can always update it anytime and every instance will get updated.

-Me personally, never make static block for my client because it often changes depending on their request.
+## Why?

+Eventhough a block only has static content, there are some **benefits** of making it rendered via PHP:

+1. Easier to update.
+You can change the HTML markup anytime and it will be applied to all instances.

+1. Easier to develop.
+Especially if you're not used to React.

+The downside is obviously heavier performance, but it's not a problem with a good cache.

+## When?

+Most of the time.
+Unless you are 100% sure that there won't be any changes in the future.

 ## About this Tutorial

-- Learn how to transform a block into dynamic block.
+- Learn how to transform a static block into dynamic block.

 - Learn how to save RichText content as attribute.

-- This is so you can update the markup without breaking the one already in use.

 **TASK:**

 Transform the Cooking Recipe from Tutorial 02 into dynamic block.

-- The first step is to make save() returns null.
+- The first step is to make `save()` returns null.

-- Then you need to add code to save RichText content as attribute.
+- Then re-create the `save()` markup in PHP as render callback.

 **COMPILING ESNEXT**